logan-campbell27/personal-website/README.md

 # Personal Website
 ### CST-120: Intro to Web Development
 #### Introduction
 This is an ongoing, semester long project in the Intro to Web Development class offered by Grand Canyon University.
-In this project I am currently developing a personal website with multiple pages that is meant to support a variety of web development concepts and various styles and functions
+In this project I planned and am currently developing a personal website with multiple pages that is meant to support a variety of web development concepts and various styles and functions personal-website/planning-files/sitemap.jpg
 #### Features
 * All Pages
   * Functioning nav bar and running header